+SCHEDULING AND ENROLLMENT INFORMATION CREATING AND ENROLLMENT INFORMATION

+Term and year course would first be offered (e.g. FALL 2016) SPRING 2019

+Term in which course will typically be offered Spring Summer Fall Other (describe)

+Other (aestroe)

-SCHEDULING AND ENROLLMENT INFORMATION Term and year course would first be offered (e.g. FALL 2016) SPRING 2019 Term in which course will typically be offered Spring Summer Fall Other (describe) Will this be a required or elective course in the curriculum?
-Required Elective What is the probable enrollment when offered?
-Estimate: 20 UNITS Indicate number of units: 4 Indicate no. of contact hours: Lecture 4 Seminar Tutorial Lab Other; explain below OTHER
+Will this be a required or elective course in the curriculum?
+Required Elective

+What is the probable enrollment when offered?
+Estimate: 20

+UNITS Indicate number of units: 4

+Indicate no. of contact hours: Lecture 4 Seminar Tutorial Lab Other; explain below

+OTHER

+FACULTY

-Which of your present CFL faculty have the expertise to offer this course?.
+Which of your present CFL faculty have the expertise to offer this course?

 Dr. Evelyn Pinkerton

+WQB DESIGNATION

+(attach approval from Curriculum Office)

+PREREQUISITE AND / OR COREQUISITE

 REM 356 and 75 units.